Healthy Homes Assessment Waiwhetu

 Home Assessments Waiwhetu for Rental Properties

-There are many things to check in the home evaluation to determine if your rental property meets the minimal requirements of the Healthy Homes Standards.
+There are many things you should look for during a house assessment to see if your rental property meets the minimal requirements of the Healthy Homes Standard.
 A few examples are:

-The repercussions of not having an Healthy Home in accordance with The Residential Tenancies Act and consequently getting on the wrong side of a ruling on tenancy services ruling could be significant for landlords and property managers.
-For professional guidance, contact us now and schedule your rental property home evaluation.
+The repercussions of not having an Healthy home in relation to The Residential Tenancies Act and consequently getting on the wrong side of a ruling on tenancy services ruling can be significant for landlords and property managers.
+For specialist advice, call today and book your rental property home assessment.

 home assessments for rental properties